99degree/linux/README.md

 tree in case of question and query.
 I will response  as I back online and try to answer questions in my own knowledge.

 ## Freely redistribute
 The repo arrangement is simple too.
 Basically the branch 'working' is a force pushed workspace.
-Usually latest code will leave and branch another working-2023xxxx or next-2024xxxx branch for each kernel release or important commit.
+Usually latest mainline code will get a local branch-out and leave a branch to the repo.
+Typical name of this local branch is as working-2023xxxx or next-2024xxxx, roughly for each kernel release with important commit.

+Other short-named branches are for integrating as merge rebase.
+Lists as below are for merge use.
+So individual changes for particular device driver can be pickup more cleanly for other projects.
+The important thing is, just like nt36xxx branch, there are some changes stack up into one big change-set and might have different commit id by time-to-time.
+>
+	sm7125
+	clk
+	power
+	gpu
+	panel
+	nt36xxx
+	wled
+	camss
+	cmos
+	dm-user
+	misc
+	sound
+	pd-mapper

 Anyway, welcome to everybody come and visit here please find my changes useful, you are also welcome to refine the changeset and make it up-stream, provided that quoting and credit me.
 I didnt add myself any copy-right-years into those files, but